olfisoft/football-match-data-processor/README.md

 Football Match Data Processor is a serverless application that processes and analyzes football match data in real-time.

-The purpose of this project is to demonstrate Amazon Web Services (AWS) capabilities of batch data processing by means of the following technology stack:
+The goal of this project is to demonstrate the data processing capabilities of Amazon Web Services (AWS) by means the following technology stack:
 - AWS CDK
 - AWS API Gateway
 - AWS MSK Kafka